 Dropbox is an online file sharing service used to synchronise documents across desktop PCs, tablets, mobile phones and more.
 You may find it useful when testing your ebook.

-Dropbox can be installed on Mac, Windows, Linux, iOS, Android (including Kindle Fire), and BlackBerry.
+Dropbox can be installed on macOS, Windows, Linux, iOS and Android (including Kindle Fire).

 Locate the file in Dropbox